engineer-man/piston-bot/README.md

     * command line arguments should directly follow the `/run` line
     * stdin is everything that follows after the first double newline
 * Please note that attachments can not be edited therefore you can not use the edit functionality if you provide a source file

-## Editing and deleting messages
-+ You can edit your last `/run` message if you make a mistake and the bot will edit it's initial response.
-+ You can delete the last output message (that was caused by you) with `/delete` or `/del` or by deleting your most recent `/run` message

 # Contributing
 If you want to contribute you can just submit a pull request.